WotLK Classic Demonology Warlock Guide

 Best Races for Demonology Warlock

-The best race for Warlock is Human, if you are Alliance, and Orc, if you are Horde.
+Only a couple Races of each faction can be Warlocks.
+The best race for Warlock is Human if you are Alliance, and Orc if you are Horde.

 For Alliance players, Human grants you an excellent PvP racial in the form of Will to Survive, as well as additional Spell Power via Fel Armor, Glyph of Life Tap, and the bonus Spirit Humans gain from The Human Spirit.